-A) Using Figure #1 for reference, gather together both cylinder assemblies (Part #4 & #6), both spin rings (Parts #5A), both deadbolt escutcheons (Parts #5B), security ring (Part #16) and 2-3/4" machine screws (Part #7).
+A) Using Figure #1 for reference, gather together both cylinder assemblies (Part #4 & #6), both spin rings (Parts #5A), both deadbolt escutcheons (Parts #5B), and 2-3/4" machine screws (Part #7).
 Note: Not all designs use spin rings.
-If your escutcheon is a Newport or Georgetown design, then no spin ring is required.
 Except in rare cases such as split finish designs, the interior and exterior escutcheons will be interchangeable.